Samhubby/Form-Verification/README.md

-# CodAvatar
+# Form-Verification

-CodAvatar is a React application built with Vite.
+Form-Verification is a React application built with Vite.
 It includes various components such as forms, dropzones, and OTP fields, and uses Tailwind CSS for styling.